 For a taste of the local culture, don’t miss the Hutsul Brynza Festival held in September.
 This fiesta honors the shepherds who return from the Carpathians each winter with cheese, wurda, brynza, folk song, and dance.

 8. Chernihiv[SEE MAP]

 Chernihiv is one of the oldest cities in Ukraine.
 It was first mentioned back in 907 in the Rus’-Byzantine Treaty between Prince Oleh and Byzantium, but the actual date of establishment isn’t known.
-In this treaty, Chernihiv was ranked the second most important Ukrainian center after Kiev.
+In this treaty, Chernihiv was ranked the second most important Ukrainian center after Kyiv.

 Located on the banks of the Desna River in northern Ukraine, Chernihiv is the administrative center of the Chernihiv Oblast province.
 It boasts beautiful medieval architecture – particularly Catherine’s Church with its golden cupolas, and the 11th century five-domed Transfiguration Cathedral.

 If you love beer, you’ll be in your element in Chernihiv, as it’s home to some famous Ukrainian tipple, known as ‘Cherninihivske.’
 Don’t miss the chance to visit the two ancient cave monasteries on the outskirts of the city or take a stroll around the 18th century Kachanivka Palace with its beautiful neoclassical architecture, pretty gardens, and lake.